DC: The New Frontier: Awards

 The series received Eisner Awards for Best Limited Series, Best Coloring and Best Publication Design, Harvey Awards for Best Artist, Best Colorist and Best Continuing or Limited Series and received the Shuster Award for Outstanding Canadian Comic Book Cartoonist (Writer-Artist).
 In 2007, when the series was released as an Absolute Edition, it received an Eisner Award for Best Graphic Album (Reprint) and a Harvey Award for Best Graphic Album of Previously Published Work.

 In other media

-Film

 The story was adapted as a direct-to-video animated film called Justice League: The New Frontier, written by Stan Berkowitz and produced by Bruce Timm with Darwyn Cooke as story and visual consultant.
 Rated PG-13, it was released in the United States on February 26, 2008 on DVD, HD DVD, Blu-ray and pay-per-view.

 Collections

-As of February 2019, the series has been collected in two softcover collections, an Absolute Edition, a deluxe edition, and a DC Black Label Edition:
+As of January 2026, the series has been collected in two softcover collections, an Absolute Edition, a deluxe edition, a DC Black Label Edition, and a DC Compact Comics Edition: